wuzw21/spdistiller/readme.md

 ## 1. Setup
 * python 3.9, pytorch >= 1.13
-* pip install -r requirement.txt
+* pip install -r requirements.txt

   (You may need to change the version of transformers according to the model config)